What do you see when you look in the mirror?

 You will have the opportunity to talk about our culture's unhealthy fixation with unattainable appearance ideals, which give rise to body image concerns, eating disorders, and numerous mental health problems in our society.

 You are eligible to participate if you are a female student interested in learning about how to live a healthier, happier life!
-All sessions will be run by our trained Peer Educators.
+All sessions will be run by our trained peer educators.

 Please plan to attend all four workshops, as the discussions build on previous groups.
 We will discuss body acceptance, how to resist pressures to conform to societal beauty ideals, and ways we can all contribute to a healthier campus community.